 Small Group Tours

-Helen in Wonderlust Tours – So I may be a little biased here, but I think my tours are pretty good!
+Rock My Adventure (formerly Helen in Wonderlust Tours) – So I may be a little biased here, but I think my tours are excellent! 😉

 Tours are a great way to see Africa, especially the more remote places that are difficult to get to without your own transport.
 Plus they take a lot of the hassle out of finding accommodation and working out how to get from A to B.